Create a free profile to get unlimited access to exclusive show news, updates, and more!

 As one of the most hardworking detectives of Law & Order: Special Victims Unit, Detective Amanda Rollins, played by the amazing Kelli Giddish, is a bonafide fan favorite.
-First appearing in Season 13 of Law & Order: SVU, Rollins has undergone an impressive transformation throughout her 12 years in the SVU.
-But there’s no denying that Rollins has changed the most in Season 24.
-In the Law & Order: SVU midseason finale, Rollins told Captain Olivia Benson (Mariska Hargitay) that she was leaving the SVU for an exciting new opportunity.
+First appearing in Season 13 of Law & Order: SVU, Rollins went through an impressive transformation throughout her 12 years on the show.

+That said, there’s no denying Rollins changed the most in Season 24.
+In the Law & Order: SVU midseason finale, which aired in December 2022, Rollins told Captain Olivia Benson (Mariska Hargitay) that she was leaving the department for an exciting new opportunity.
 As such an integral member of the squad for so many years, we’re taking a look back at the key events that led to Rollins’ bittersweet goodbye.

 Season 24 began with a three-part Law & Order crossover against a sex-trafficking ring.
 Rollins was in charge of monitoring one of the key witnesses, who was placed in a safe house during the investigation.
-As the case progressed, Rollins traveled to the safe house to bring the witness back for questioning, but their situation turned South quickly.
+As the case progressed, Rollins traveled to the safe house to bring the witness back for questioning, but their situation turned south quickly.

 Thankfully, Rollins woke up in the hospital to find Carisi standing at her bedside for support.
-They both held hands and smiled at each other with relief, but it was clear that Rollins was also rocked by the event.
-The shooting was not the first time Rollins has brushed paths with bullets; she was also shot back in Season 14.
+They both held hands and smiled at each other with relief, but it was clear that Rollins was rocked by the event.
+The safe house shooting was not the first time Rollins has brushed paths with bullets; she was also shot back in Season 14.
 But a lot has changed for Rollins since her early years in the SVU, and she has much more to lose now.

 Rollins told Benson how horrifying it felt to feel like she hadn't had enough time with Carisi and how scared she was to lose her children.

 Detective Rollins became Professor Rollins